irsbugs/cmrt/CiviCRM Installation.md

 * For CMRT all 32 PHP Extensions listed above from the Handbook's six catagories were applied.
 Some Extensions that had been applied for some other reason reason, were left applied.

 * The [CiviCRM Installation Guide](https://docs.civicrm.org/installation/en/latest/requirements/#required-for-civicrm-core) lists the following PHP Extensions as required: bcmath, curl, dom, fileinfo, intl, mbstring, zip.
-All of these extension have already been installed as requirments of Wordpress.
+All of these extension have already been installed as requirments of WordPress.
 One additional extension is required for the CiviSMTP service.
 This extension is: soap.

 #[PHP Configuration](https://docs.civicrm.org/installation/en/latest/requirements/#php-configuration)

-The following PHP directives is the recommended minimum.
+The following PHP directives are the recommended minimums.
 Typically Operating Systems would define these changes to the directives in the file `/etc/php/8.3/apache2/php.ini` with the following commands:
 ```
     memory_limit 256M
     max_execution_time 240